Why Clare Valley’s the One to Watch

 Barossa’s got the Spotlight, Clare’s got the Story

-Kerri Thompson, affectionately known as KT, brings her signature finesse to both her own label, Wines by KT, and as the consultant winemaker at Skillogalee Estate.
-Her wines are celebrated for their purity and precision, reflecting the unique terroir of Clare Valley.
+Kerri Thompson, affectionately known as “KT” brings her signature finesse to both her own label, Wines by KT, are celebrated for their purity and precision, reflecting the unique terroir of Clare Valley.

-Stay at Battunga Cottages B & B- four spacious stone villas with total space for up to 12 guests and set across 200 peaceful acres, right on the Riesling Trail.
+Stay at Battunga Cottages B&B – four spacious stone villas with total space for up to 12 guests and set across 200 peaceful acres, right on the Clare Valley Riesling Trail.
 It’s a stellar base for exploring Clare, with cellar doors in every direction and the award-winning Watervale Hotel just down the road (locals call it a long lunch, not just a meal).

 There’s Galah, Kookaburra, Rosella, and Parrot villas.
 Expect a generous breakfast basket (local eggs, bacon, crusty bread, juice and more), a fireplace for cool nights, a verandah for slow mornings, and often a few surprise extras like fresh flowers, local wine, or cheese.

-Battunga is ideal for couples, family friendly ✔️, or relaxed group escapes.
+Battunga is ideal for couples ✔️ or group escapes.
 It’s also pet friendly on request ✔️ and has the kind of warm country hospitality that turns a stay into a story.

 You’ll wake to birdsong, not phone pings here.